nxp-mcuxpresso/mcux-mcmgr/README.md

 - Secondary/auxiliary core(s) startup and shutdown.
 - Remote core monitoring and event handling.

+For Further API documentation, please look at doxygen documentation at: https://nxp-mcuxpresso.github.io/mcux-mcmgr/

 ## Usage of the MCMGR software component

 The main use case of MCMGR is the secondary/auxiliary core start.
 This functionality is performed by the public API function.